Infinite presentability of groups and condensation: Introduction

-\begin{problem} Is any infinitely presented, finitely generated metabelian group infinitely independently presented (see Definition \ref{d:indpre})?
+This leaves some open questions.
+Notably \begin{problem} Is any infinitely presented, finitely generated metabelian group infinitely independently presentable (see Definition \ref{definition:INIP})?
 Does it admit a minimal presentation?
-Here are two test-cases \begin{itemize} \item The group $\Z[1/p]^2\rtimes\Z$, with action by the diagonal matrix $(p,p^{-1})$.
+Here are three test-cases \begin{itemize} \item The group $\Z[1/p]^2\rtimes\Z$, with action by the diagonal matrix $(p,p^{-1})$.
 Here $p$ is a fixed prime number. \item The group $\Z[1/pq]\rtimes\Z$, with action by multiplication by $p/q$.
 Here $p,q$ are distinct prime numbers. \item The free metabelian group on $n\ge 2$ generators. \end{itemize} \end{problem}